djevans071/OpenStreetMap-Manhattan/report.md

 It is surprising that these are all locations in outer boroughs.
 These tend to be densely populated residential areas which are larger than the average Manhattan zip code zone.
 Also, since I included ways, many of the them may have originated in these residential neighborhoods.

-Restricting our view to node tags only reveal the following result:
+Restricting our view to node tags reveals the following result:
 ```
    value  neighborhood                             numTags
 0  11101  Long Island City, Queens                    1823